obonhamcarter/www.oliverbonhamcarter.com/content/classes/Databasesystems/Databasesystems.md

 ### Academic Bulletin Description

-A study of the design and implementation issues in database management systems.
-Topics include data models, logical/physical database design, data access/search techniques, normalization theory, mappings from logical to physical structures, storage, and utilization.
-Additional topics include database reorganization, migration, database integrity, consistency, privacy and secu- rity, distributed database systems, architecture of knowledge-based systems, and intelligent query interfaces.
-One laboratory per week.
-Prerequisite: Computer Science 112.
-Offered in alternate years.
+A study of the application and evaluation of database management systems.
+Participating in hands-on activities that often require teamwork, students design, implement, and deploy database systems that store interdisciplinary data sets.
+In addition to learning how to develop and assess interfaces for databases, students study the efficiency and effectiveness of alternative data management systems.
+During a weekly laboratory session students use industry-grade technology to complete projects, reporting on their results through both written documents and oral presentations.
+Students are invited to use their own departmentally approved laptop in this course; a limited number of laptops are available for use during class and lab sessions.
+Prerequisite: CMPSC 101.
 Distribution Requirements: QR, SP.

 ### The Lab